amandaghassaei/gpu-io/README.md

 GPGPU (General Purpose GPU) compute in the browser with WebGL.
 This is mainly designed for running gpu fragment shader programs that operate on one or more layers of 2D spatially-distributed state (such as 2D physics simulations or cellular automata).
 It also includes an interface for performing operations on large 1D arrays of data (via a fragment shader implementation).

 This library supports rendering directly to the screen.
 It also has some built-in utilities for e.g. running a program only on the boundary of the screen or in a specified region (for handling mouse/touch events).
-This library is designed for WebGL 2.0 if available, with fallbacks to support WebGL 1.0 - so it should run on most mobile or older browsers.
+This library is designed for WebGL 2.0 if available, with fallbacks to support WebGL 1.0 - so it should run on almost any mobile or older browsers.

 **This repo is under active development, really only posted here for internal use right now, but will have a more official release soon.
 As it stands, the API may (and probably will) change at any moment and many features have not been fully tested.**